Projects

 Project Publications

-____New Mandala Report on Chinese Investment in Southeast Asia (2020).
+New Mandala Report on Chinese Investment in Southeast Asia (2020).

-A collaborative multi-year project (ongoing since 2014) that develops an original ‘Strategic Diplomacy’ model of diagnostic analysis and policy-making for complex systems problems in international relations.
+• A collaborative multi-year project (ongoing since 2014) that develops an original ‘Strategic Diplomacy’ model of diagnostic analysis and policy-making for complex systems problems in international relations.
 Prantl and Goh are creating unique cross-regional and thematic research case files of effective concepts and practice; new postgraduate education and executive training; and an extensive engagement program with global end-user communities.

 Project Publications—